10 Writing Tips For Bloggers

 You may also like to find a cheap online proofreader to check for your mistakes.

 Do not forget to check the message/content of your blog post.
 Some people will contradict themselves in various minor or glaring ways and be completely unaware of it because they proofread their text without noticing the theme or content.

 Do you say that you were not present but then describe part of the event in the first person?
 Do you claim that you were upset by the incident while also mentioning how much you laughed about it?

 8. Write about things you’re passionate about

-Good blogger should remember to start with content first.
+A good blogger should remember to start with the content first.
 What does that mean?
 You need to have something to say before any other part of the writing can begin.

 Write about something you are passionate about.
 If you like sport – write about sport.
-If you are passionate about tech and apps then write about it.
-Write what you love.
+If you are passionate about tech and apps, then write about it.
+Write about what you love.

 9. Break your text apart when you proofread it

 Cut your text into relevant sections, and then proofread each section individually.
 Proofreading a whole document can be daunting, and by the middle or end, you will become less diligent and more forgiving.